e183b796621afbf902067460/bs-thesis/README.md

 ---

 The Art of Decision-Making: Building Real-Time Data Processing Pipeline With Kafka, ClickHouse and Apache Superset.

+Based on public blockchain-transactions data from liquidity pools we will build a real-time analytical dashboard using Apache Kafka, ClickHouse and Apache Superset to get know the best price of Ethereum and deploy it with Docker.

 # Configuration